Isle of Wight Guru

 2. Tapnell Farm Park

 I'd heartily recommend Tapnell Farm Park in the West Wight near Freshwater as a rainy day rescue plan for toddlers and junior school aged children, as about two-thirds of it is indoors.
-There's a fairly big sized soft play area, mini tractors and go karts to play on, an indoor petting zoo, a hay barn activity area with a zip wire and plenty of places for parents to sit down and drink lattes whilst they check tomorrow's weather forecast.
+There's a fairly big soft play area, mini tractors and go karts to play on, an indoor petting zoo, a hay barn activity area and plenty of places for parents to sit down and drink lattes whilst they check tomorrow's weather forecast.

 Tapnell Farm Park